 - Lab Hours:

 - Special Fee:

 Course DescriptionCovers setup, applications, parts and operation of the sensitive, upright and radial arm drill presses.
-This course introduces the commonly performed operations of drilling, reaming, counterboring, countersinking, spotfacing and tapping on the various types of drilling machines used to produce part features to print specifications.
-Prerequisites: MCH 100, 125, 135.
+Introduces commonly performed operations of drilling, reaming, counterboring, countersinking, spot facing and tapping on various types of drilling machines used to produce part features to print specifications.
+Prerequisites: MCH 100, MCH 121, MCH 125, MCH 135.
 Audit available.

 Intended Outcomes for the course

-- Accurately list and calculate the proper speeds for the tools used in this course.
+- Accurately list and calculate the proper speeds for the tools used in the course.

 - Accurately lay out a work piece according to the print specifications, calculate proper speeds and feeds, and perform the following operations on the radial arm drill press.